 Of Ash and Snow, 2016

-Writer & Colorist "Of Ash and Snow" with writing and colors by Elizabeth LaPensée and art by Mitchell Bercier is a mature romance about two Michif who cross paths during the peak of logging industry in the early 1900's.
+Writer & Colorist "Of Ash and Snow" in the forthcoming Indigenous Love Comics Collection is an adult romance about two Michif who cross paths during the peak of logging industry in the early 1900's with writing and colors by Elizabeth LaPensée and pencils, inks, and lettering by Mitchell Bercier.

-Writer & Artist With art and writing by Elizabeth LaPensée, "They Come for Water" in the forthcoming Imagining Indigenous Futurisms Collection unravels what happens when the United States pursues water on Mars.
+Writer & Artist With art and writing by Elizabeth LaPensée, "They Come for Water" in the forthcoming Imagining Indigenous Futurisms Comics Collection unravels what happens when NASA pursues water on Mars.

 Deer Woman: A Vignette, 2015